nic-dgl104-winter-2025/assignment-1-programming-articles-Waka-Hatta/README.md

 This becomes particularly challenging when conducting code reviews online rather than in person.
 In face-to-face discussions, tone of voice, facial expressions, and gestures can help convey respect for the other person.
 However, when writing comments, reviewers must rely solely on text to communicate their message.
 For example, it is important to carefully phrase comments as follows:
 <div style="border: 2px solid gray; padding: 10px;">
-<span style="color:red">#Bad: </span> “Why did you use threads here when there’s obviously no benefit to be gained from concurrency?”
+<span style="color:red"># NG: </span> “Why did you use threads here when there’s obviously no benefit to be gained from concurrency?”
 </div>
 <br>
 <div style="border: 2px solid gray; padding: 10px;">
-<span style="color:blue">#Good: </span>“The concurrency model here is adding complexity to the system without any actual performance benefit that I can see.
+<span style="color:blue"># OK: </span>“The concurrency model here is adding complexity to the system without any actual performance benefit that I can see.
 Because there’s no performance benefit, it’s best for this code to be single-threaded instead of using multiple threads.”
 </div>
 (Google, n.d.)
 <br><br>